RayBlazeShawn/video-sharing-platform/Readme.md

 - **Playlists**: Users can create playlists and add/remove videos.
 - **Likes**: Users can like/unlike videos, comments, and tweets.
 - **Subscriptions**: Users can subscribe to channels, manage their subscriptions, and view subscribers.
+- **Real-time Streaming with WebRTC**: Users can start and stop live streams, and connect multiple peers for real-time video and audio streaming using WebRTC.

 ## Technologies Used